 Evolving Through The Years

-Today, Tampines has one of the most developed regional centres, serving a wide resident base in the Eastern part of Singapore.
+Tampines Town has been designated as a regional centre since the early 1990s.
+Today, Tampines Town has one of the most developed regional centres, serving the Eastern part of Singapore.

 In September 2013, HDB launched the ‘Future Homes, Better Lives’ exhibition for 3 new development areas at Bidadari, Tampines North and Punggol Matilda.
 Tampines North is envisioned as a new ‘green shoot’ and extension of Tampines Town, akin to the growth of the leaf with budding new shoots.
 Guided by its vision, ‘Tampines in Bloom: Budding Communities within a Green Tapestry’, Tampines North will capitalise on its existing greenery and proximity to Tampines Regional Centre to create an attractive living environment for residents.
 HDB launched the first public housing parcel in November 2014 – Tampines GreenRidges with 1,900 flats in Tampines North.
 Depending on the housing demand, Tampines North is estimated to be developed further within the next 10 to 15 years.